 The Role of The Endocrine System in Functional Medicine

-Imbalances in the endocrine systems can wreak havoc on the way people feel, cause premature aging, and have cascading effects to other health issues and illnesses.
+Imbalances in the endocrine systems can wreak havoc on the way people feel, cause premature aging, and have cascading effects on other health issues and illnesses.
 In a functional medicine environment, all underlying issues are explored and addressed so that wellness and optimal health can be achieved.
 As you age, balancing hormones can be difficult to do on your own even if you eat a clean diet and exercise regularly.
 Both women and men can experience hormonal imbalances.
 For women, this can be due to peri-menopause, PMS, menopause, and PCOS.
 For men, they can be caused by Andropause.
 Both sexes can be affected by adrenal insufficiency, gut imbalances, thyroid disease, sleep issues, and chronic illnesses which all affect our hormone system.
-Balancing the endocrine system is key to delay aging, preventing life-threatening illness, and being able to live a life of wellness and vitality.
+Balancing the endocrine system is key to delaying aging, preventing life-threatening illness, and being able to live a life of wellness and vitality.